msolorio/versollabs_blog/content/posts/0_functional_composition_with_typescript_and_fpts.md

 title = 'Grasping functional composition with TypeScript and fp-ts'
 +++

-I had the opportunity to work with <a href="https://gcanti.github.io/fp-ts/" target="_blank">fp-ts</a> on a couple of recent production projects that involved transformations and validations on data. fp-ts is a <a href="https://www.typescriptlang.org" target="_blank">TypeScript</a> library for providing popular patterns from typed functional languages like Scala and Haskell.
+I had the opportunity to work with <a href="https://gcanti.github.io/fp-ts/" target="_blank">fp-ts</a> on a couple of recent production projects at [Robin](https://robinpowered.com) that involved transformations and validations on data. fp-ts is a <a href="https://www.typescriptlang.org" target="_blank">TypeScript</a> library for providing popular patterns from typed functional languages like Scala and Haskell.
 Functional composition helped streamline operations on data and resulted in code that was surprisingly easy to reason about.

-The project culminated in a workshop I lead for the engineering department to share some of the team's learnings and open a discussion around other projects at the company that could benefit from these patterns.
+The project culminated in a workshop I lead for the engineering department to share some of the team's learnings and open a discussion around other projects at the company that might benefit from some of these patterns.

 I wanted to share out some of those learnings here for the wider community and the result is this compact primer.

 ---

-### Composition
+## Composition
 With functional composition, multiple functions are strung together in a sequence to create a larger function that has their combined behavior.
 Data can then be piped through that sequence; each function outputting the input to the next function.

 ```ts